tullyd43/nodus/SECURITY_ADDENDUM.md

 - Review this document before any code change.
 - Honor the Async Orchestration Rule (A-02) by routing all async work through the shared runner.
+- Use only canonical aliases or explicit file paths with extensions when importing modules (I-03).
 - Ensure each commit passes ESLint, CI scan, and pre-commit hooks.
 - Immediately remediate violations.
 - Report suspected tampering or CI bypass to the security maintainer.